The 50 fertility terms that you need to know before starting your fertility journey

 The fluid-filled sac that contains the potential egg.
 These are counted and measured via an ultrasound scan during the stimulation phase of your IVF treatment cycle.

-A hormone released by the pituitary gland which acts on the testes and ovaries to increase the production of sex hormones and to stimulate either the production of sperms or eggs.
-The two main gonadotropins are follicle-stimulating Hormone (FSH) and luteinising hormone (LH).
+A hormone released by the pituitary gland which acts on the testes and ovaries to increase the production of sex hormones and to stimulate either the production of sperm or eggs.
+The two main gonadotropins are follicle-stimulating hormone (FSH) and luteinising hormone (LH).

 HCG is a hormone produced by the trophoblast cells that surround a growing embryo and eventually forms the placenta after implantation.
 The presence of HCG is detected as a positive test in some urine pregnancy tests (HCG pregnancy strip tests) and in the blood.
 During IVF treatment, HCG is injected to mature the egg follicles, usually 36 hours before egg collection.